Wangxiaoyue-lab/PICASSO/scRNA_analysis/README.md

             nFeature_RNA > 500 &
             nFeature_RNA < 7500
     ) %>% qc_process()
-# Note, if you choose to run_sctransform, the default assay will be "SCT"
+# Note, if you choose to run_sctransform, the default assay will be "SCT", and the feature will be nFeature_SCT
 ```

 ### `qc_process_plot`